-▼ FIGURE E.2 COLLETON COUNTY SCHOOL DISTRICT DROP OUT RATE 2010-2018 Source: South Carolina Office of Research, SC report cards
+▼ FIGURE E.2 COLLETON COUNTY SCHOOL DISTRICT DROP OUT RATE 2010-2018

 School Facility Updates and Plans

 The Colleton County School District Five Year Strategic Plan 2016 - 2021 recommends an evaluation of existing facilities to assist in the development of a long-range comprehensive facility plan for the District.
 The strategic plan also recommends the evaluation of current and future enrollment trends to ensure the District is meeting the needs of the County and supporting the District's goals.
 The strategic plan does not anticipate any new facilities at this time.